entelect-incubator/.NET/Phase 1/README.md

     {
         c.SwaggerDoc("v1", new OpenApiInfo
         {
-            Title = "Pezza API",
+            Title = "EList API",
             Version = "v1",
-            Description = "An API to perform Pezza operations" });
+            Description = "An API to perform EList operations" });
 // Set the comments path for the Swagger JSON and UI.
         var xmlFile = $"{Assembly.GetExecutingAssembly().GetName().Name}.xml";